SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 ## Features to Implement in the future

-Option to join courses from the page.
+Option to purchase the learning resources from the page Courses Recommendations based on the user profile
 Blog & Relevant News Section about Software Development

 ## Technologies Used